thepluck/buildnruncpp/README.md

 # Easy way to compile C++ for competitive programming

 - Install g++.
-- Building:
-  - Compile these files with g++.
-  - Add the excutable files to /usr/bin.
+- Add these scripts to /usr/bin
-- Execute these commands with flag "--help" for usage.
+- Execute these scripts with flag "-h" for usage.
-- You can change compiler flags in "build.cpp".
+- You can change compiler flags in "build" script.